 In many marriages, one parent is more actively involved than the other.

-As such, one of the most positive effects of divorce is shared child custody.
+One of the most positive effects of divorce is shared child custody.

 It gives both parents a chance to have one-on-one time with their kids.
 You can get to know your children on a deeper, more individual level, and vice versa.